Yes, America's Anger Man is away and this is your undocumented anger man, Mark Stein.

 It's a cultural difference.

-It's multiculturalism, because in some cultures they just say, ah, a woman, they I yank down her bathing suit and admire her bottom and then jump on it.
+It's multiculturalism because in some cultures they just say, ah, a woman, I yank down her bathing suit and admire her bottom and then jump on it.

-Uh and in other and in other cultures, you have to leave it until, you know, uh you usually have to have buy a movie and make boring chit-chat doing dinner before you get anywhere near that.
+And in other cultures, you have to leave it until, you know, you usually have to buy a movie and make boring chit-chat during dinner before you get anywhere near that.

 So there are women's issues, and they're nothing to do with stupid stories in the New York Times.